tillsteinbach/VWsFriend/vwsfriend/README.md

 ```

 ## Privacy
 Depending on the data provided by your car usage profiles of the cars users can be made (including the locations of trips, refueling and charging).
-If you need to protect the privacy of the cars users please add ` --privacy no-locations` to the `ADDITIONAL_PARAMETERS` in your docker-compose file
+If you need to protect the privacy of the cars users please add ` --privacy no-locations` to the start parameters

 ## More information
 More information can be found in the Wiki: https://github.com/tillsteinbach/VWsFriend/wiki